lembn/CLUNKS/README.md

 # **CLUNKS** - A Guided Tour
 *NOTE:*
 > *For viewing and executing the code, it is recommended to clone the entire repository and load the `CLUNKS.sln` file into Visual Studio so that the approprate files can be loaded to carry through required dependencies and code arrangments.
-This will load the Client, Server and Common projects.
+This will load the Client, Server and Common projects which can the be executed using the debug tools within Visual Studio.
+From here, the Client and Server projects both need to be set to 'Start' in the 'Multiple Startup Projects' menu.
+To run outside of Visual Studio, the Client and Server executables need to be built and can then be run from the debug binaries.
+It is recommended to run the Server as a debug executable instead of building it into its target service.
+When running the Client within Visual Studio, the command line arguments, specifying the socket data to connect to the server need to be supplied in the project properties.
 For viewing the ClunksEXP code, it is recommended to open the `ClunksEXP` folder of the repository in a python-supporting IDE*.

 Now that the programming is complete, a tour of the project can show the most computationally interesting parts of the different componenets that make up the solution. **CLUNKS** contains many different complexities within its programmed solution (some of which will not be covered because this section would go on forever) but this section will look through the 4 main stages of the program:
 - Creating a `.exp` file to construct the configuration of the server